salted-herring/deployment-scripts/README.md

 `./deployscript.sh [options]`

+ -S Site Root       - Path to the root (parent of the public directory) of the site.
  -v Verbose         - log all output
  -m Mode            - indicates whether we run bower & composer - 1 for "Lite" mode; 2 for "Full" mode -b Branch          - the branch to deploy from